Menu

 Get used to your new reality

 Even if nothing changes in the outside world, inside we feel like a different person, or like we have lost a part of ourselves.
-Very few people can get used to all of this straight away.
+Very few people can get used to all this straight away.
 We need time to understand and accept our new reality.

 When we feel strong emotions, such as distress, the part of our brain responsible for thinking doesn’t work well.